alvarotrigo/fullPage.js/README.md

 - `fixedElements`: (default `null`) Defines which elements will be taken off the scrolling structure of the plugin which is necessary when using the `css3` option to keep them fixed.
 It requires a string with the Javascript selectors for those elements.
 (For example: `fixedElements: '#element1, .element2'`)

 - `normalScrollElements`: (default `null`) [Demo](https://codepen.io/alvarotrigo/pen/RmVazM) If you want to avoid the auto scroll when scrolling over some elements, this is the option you need to use. (useful for maps, scrolling divs etc.) It requires a string with the Javascript selectors for those elements.
 (For example: `normalScrollElements: '#element1, .element2'`).
 This option should not be applied to any section/slide element itself.

-- `normalScrollElementTouchThreshold` : (default `5`) Defines the threshold for the number of hops up the html node tree Fullpage will test to see if `normalScrollElements` is a match to allow scrolling functionality on divs on a touch device.
-(For example: `normalScrollElementTouchThreshold: 3`)

 - `bigSectionsDestination`: (default `null`) Defines how to scroll to a section which size is bigger than the viewport.
 By default fullPage.js scrolls to the top if you come from a section above the destination one and to the bottom if you come from a section below the destination one.
 Possible values are `top`, `bottom`, `null`.